 “Excellent,” the woman said, turning to go.
 “I shall return yest… tomorrow.
 I shall return, yes, tomorrow.
 Yes, tomorrow I shall return.”

 “Thursday would be better,” Fanaka said.

 The woman left, the pompoms of her Laplander sweeping behind her.

 “Strange person,” Alfred said, handing Fanaka the watch.

 Fanaka whistled.
 “What a beauty!
 If I didn’t know better, I’d say finest Malawi craftspersonship.
 But given it’s from your timeline, I suspect it probably has a French mechanism.”

 People always assumed that Alfred was a horology nut.
-They saw a fastidious little man who owned a watch shop and just assumed that he was the sort of person who valued mechanical precision above all things.
+They saw a fussy little man who owned a watch shop and just assumed that he was the sort of person who valued mechanical precision above all things.
 In fact, he’d inherited some money in his early twenties and decided to buy a shop.
 A local watch repair shop came up for sale at just the right time, so he sort of lucked into the business.
 That had been two shops ago.
 Two shops, three daughters…

 Alfred sighed as he looked out into the carpark again.
 It was filling up, Pyramid be damned.
 After all, it was lunchtime and that was a busy time for people dropping in for minor repairs.
 “Put that watch aside, Fanaka, I’m going to need both of us on battery changing duty.”

 The big man put the watch away, with one last look glance — a glance so longing that it bordered on the adulterous.